supersaru/tango2040/README.md

 # tango2350

-A basic RP2350 carrier board with USB-C
+A basic RP2350 carrier board with USB-C, STEMMA-QT